 My newest machine is a Nova Comet II midi lathe.
 This lathe came as a special package with a chuck and some mini turning tools.
 Right now I don't even have something other than my assembly table to put it on.
 Many years ago I had a Shopsmith that I used as a lathe so I'm excited about being able to do some more turning again.

-Due to cost I bought the standard jointer with bladed.
+Due to cost I bought the standard jointer with blades.
 Eventually, once the blades need to be sharpened or replaced I'll convert it to a helical head but for now it's doing great with the blades.

 Perhaps some day I'll convert it to a helical head but for now it's doing great with the blades.
 I'm still on my original set and have a new set when needed.